-- Review the list of proposed resurfacing projects for opportunities to improve biking and walking facilities through restriping and other improvements as part of Maintenance activities. - Review Share the Road sign requests for applicability and proper system placement. - Develop in coordination with HDO, Maintenance, Traffic Operations, Design, and Planning Share the Road sign procedures for review, placement, and maintenance. - Provide and assist with implementation of the Lane Reconfiguration Guide to KYTC district Maintenance and Traffic staff.
-Update as needed with their input. - GIS applications- Develop and maintaining a GIS of bicycle and pedestrian network facilities and plans statewide - Obtain any federal, state, local, or private funds available to the cabinet.
+• Review Share the Road sign requests for applicability and proper system placement.

+- Develop/upadate in coordination with HDO, Maintenance, Traffic Operations, Design, and Planning Share the Road sign procedures for review, placement, and maintenance. - Provide and assist with implementation of the Lane Reconfiguration Guide to KYTC district Maintenance and Traffic staff.
+Update as need with their input.
+Meet with each District office and provide the design standards for active transportation considerations by providing alternative lane usage within existing R/W. - GIS applications- Develop and maintaining a GIS of bicycle and pedestrian network facilities and plans statewide.
+Document linkage between the local and regional network facilities. - Obtain federal, state, local, or private funds available to the cabinet.